mayadebellis/hurricane/README.md

 # Functionality:

 - filtering:
-	- tooltips and legend to update with filters

 	- MAYA year sliders update to correct postion on start and reset
 	- MAYA update pie chart etc with correct data